LxMLS/lxmls-toolkit/README.md

     python setup.py develop

-to instal the toolkit in a way that is modifiable.
+to install the toolkit in a way that is modifiable.

 Bear in mind that the main purpose of the toolkit is educative.
 You may resort to other toolboxes if you are looking for efficient implementations of the